macbookandrew/wp-youtube-live/readme.txt

 = 1.6.1 =
 - Add settings for default width and height
 - Add setting for auto-refresh feature
+- Add support for a fallback video if no live stream is available

 = 1.6.0 =
 - Add support for a channel player if no live stream is available